-Thomas Edison State University is regionally accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, (267-284-5000).
+Thomas Edison State University is regionally accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, (267) 284-5000.
 This prestigious accreditation is part of a national system of quality assurance that requires colleges and universities to reach a common understanding and agreement as to the standards of quality for American higher education.

-The School of Business and Management's Bachelor of Science in Business Administration, Master of Science in Management, Master of Science in Human Resources Management and Master of Business Administration are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+The School of Business and Management's Bachelor of Science in Business Administration, Master of Science in Management, Master of Science in Human Resources Management and Master of Business Administration degrees are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 ACBSP is a specialized accreditation body for business education and is recognized by the Council for Higher Education Accreditation (CHEA).
-The baccalaureate degree program in nursing and master's degree program in nursing at Thomas Edison State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing, master's degree program in nursing and Doctor of Nursing Practice at Thomas Edison State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, (202) 887-6791.